 This essay investigates the ethics and impact of eating meat (or abstaining from it).
-It's divided into three sections: 1.
+It's divided into four sections: 1.
 Environmental Impact, 2.
-Animal Welfare, and 3.
+Animal Welfare, 3.
+Human Welfare, and 4.
 Personal Health.

 1. Environmental Impact